 According to our survey, more than 50 percent of MSPs report that finding new customers is their greatest challenge.
 Are you one of them?
-If so, keep reading for tips on developing a marketing strategy that will help your MSP keep growing by acquiring new customers - and getting more business out of current ones.
+If so, keep reading for tips on developing an MSP marketing strategy that will help you keep growing by acquiring new customers - and getting more business out of current ones.

 The marketing tips in this article are geared toward MSPs that are already established and have the resources to invest in a comprehensive marketing strategy, but that still have room to grow within their markets.